Christian-Browne/notes/Pointers.md

 // p = 0x123

 printf("%i\n", *p)
-// *p on right side of the equal points to value at the address
+// *p here points to value at the address
 // It's basically saying go to the address and get its value

 printf("%p", p)